efournier92/Leaderboard/README.md

 ##Leaderboard

-Print a styled leaderboard to your CLI based on inputed game results.
+Prints a styled leaderboard to your CLI based on inputed game results.

 The `spec` folder features full unit test coverage for the models and `app.rb`.